hivtools/hintr/README.md

 App to show district level estimates of HIV indicators

+## Running tests with mock data

+Run script `./scripts/build_test_data` to create test data which will then be used to mock out the model run response in local tests.

 ## Running in docker

 Docker images are built on travis, if on master branch run via: